daniel-pompa/next-to-do-list/README.md

 ```

 > [!NOTE]
 > The server will typically run on <http://localhost:3000>, but check the output on your terminal to be sure.
-> For troubleshooting, ensure Docker, Node.js, and the dependencies are correctly installed.
-Verify that the `.env` configuration matches your setup.
+For troubleshooting, ensure Docker, Node.js, and the dependencies are correctly installed.
+Verify that the .env configuration matches your setup.

 5. Seed the database

+> [!TIP]
+> Use this step only after confirming that the application server is running and the database is properly configured.

 Populate the local database by running the seed script.
 Trigger the seed endpoint using an API testing tool like Postman or directly in your browser:

 [Execute Seed Script](http://localhost:3000/api/seed)

+> [!NOTE]
+> Default User Credentials
+> email: <john.doe@example.com>
-> [!TIP]
+> password: J0hnD03!
-> Use this step only after confirming that the application server is running and the database is properly configured.

 6. Troubleshooting